Diary of a Network Geek

 Let’s Get Personal

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Life, the Universe, and Everything,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 1:54 pm for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Life, the Universe, and Everything,Personal — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 1:54 pm for you boring, normal people.

 The moon is Waning Crescent